10

 When it came time to pay him, we still gave him 700 baht feeling sorry for an old man shivering out at this time of the night when his wife kept calling asking him where he was.

 It’s not that I have it usually, but we felt like having some rum or whiskey to warm our bodies.
-This was a moment when I craved hot Indian food too, and although available aplenty at the Night Market, most places were muslim-run restaurants.
+This was a moment when I craved hot Indian food too, and although available aplenty at the Night Market, most places were Muslim-run restaurants.
 Which meant we would get the food, but not the alcohol.

 We just sat inside a popular restaurant and ordered everything.
 I desperately wanted to be done with dinner so I could run home to take a hot shower.